Stephen Shepich

 Stephen V. "Steve" Shepich (October 12, 1948 – October 24, 2013) was a Democratic member of the Michigan House of Representatives.

-He was the head of the Michigan House Fiscal Agency at the start of 1993.
+Served as a budget analyst for the Michigan House Fiscal Agency.
 He and several of his associates were prosecuted for fraudulent activity.
 He plea bargained to charges of fraudulent travel reimbursement while on the staff of the Michigan House Fiscal Agency, resigning his seat as part of the deal.
 He was succeeded by fellow Democrat Paul Tesanovich.